spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/keys/export-keys.md

 model.

 Another approach is to boot from a Linux with LiveCD or a Windows Operating System (OS) on your Edge host, and use command-line tools to export them.
-This approach is more broadly applicable because you can install an Linux on almost any machine.
+This approach is more broadly applicable and consistent across different Edge hosts.

 This page guides you through how to export your factory keys using command-line tools on Windows and Linux.

-## Export Keys from Using the Command-line

-You can export the Key Exchange Key (KEK), the Signature Database (DB), and the forbidden signature database (DBX) with command-line tools.

 ### Prerequisites